|

 I both graduated from high

-school and attending University here in Saskatoon.
+school and attended University here in Saskatoon.
 I graduated with

 Great Distinction (shameless plug) in History and Fine Art.
 I was